MA EPHT - Outdoor Air Quality

 Available data

-Use the Explore Outdoor Air Quality Data on this page to access the following measures for outdoor air quality for your community:
+Use the Explore outdoor air quality data link on this page to access the following measures:

-• Combined monitored and modeled Ozone (O3), and Particulate Matter (PM2.5) – county only
+• Combined monitored and modeled Ozone (O3) and Particulate Matter (PM2.5)

+Measures are available at the county level, with modeled ozone and PM2.5 available at the community and census tract levels.
 The most current available data will be shown.
-Be sure to check the site periodically as new data are added each year.
+Be sure to check the site periodically as new data are added.

 Additional resources